-Interest rate swap contracts are valued by using industry-accepted models which discount the estimated future cash flows based on a forward rate curve and the stated terms of the interest rate swap agreement by using interest rates currently available in the market, or based on dealer quotations, if available, which applies to the Company's Level 2 liabilities.
+Interest rate swap contracts are valued by using industry-accepted models which discount the estimated future cash flows based on a forward rate curve and the stated terms of the interest rate swap agreement by using interest rates currently available in the market, or based on dealer quotations, if available, and are categorized as Level 2 in the fair value hierarchy.

 The Company utilizes the beginning of reporting period method for determining transfers between levels.
-There were no transfers between levels during the period ended February 28, 2013.
+There were no transfers between levels during the period ended May 31, 2013.